Jacek Malczewski: Personal life

 It is believed that the subject of numerous nude studies in Jacek Malczewski's paintings, Maria Bal (Balowa) née Brunicka, was also his long-time lover.
-He lost his sight towards the end of his life and died in Kraków on October 8, 1929.
+He lost his sight towards the end of his life and died in Kraków on 8 October 1929.
 He was buried at Skałka, Poland's national Panthéon.

 Art market

-In November 2022, Malczewski's 1908 oil-on-canvas painting entitled Rzeczywistość (Reality) was sold at DESA Unicum auction house in Warsaw for 17 million zlotys (€3.6 million) setting a new record for the most expensive painting sold on the Polish art market.
+In November 2022, Malczewski's 1908 oil-on-canvas painting entitled Reality (Polish: Rzeczywistość) was sold at DESA Unicum auction house in Warsaw for 17 million zlotys (€3.6 million) setting a new record for the most expensive painting sold on the Polish art market.
 The sale of the piece remains on hold after doubts were raised about the legal status of this property as the National Museum in Warsaw claims ownership of the work of art.
 The painting was last seen in public in 1926 in Lwów (now Lviv, Ukraine).
 Its later whereabouts were unknown.
 The Polish Ministry of Culture and National Heritage reported to the police authorities that the painting could have been illegally taken from Poland in the 1950s.